CHAPTER ONE: 1565

 5. The appointment of adjunct faculty members to graduate students' supervisory committees requires approval by the dean of the College of Graduate Studies. [rev. 7-10]

 G-1.
 Lecturer.
 A teaching title that may be used at any level, i.e., it carries no specific connotation of rank among the professorial titles.
 This title is conferred on one who has special capabilities or a special instructional role.
 Lecturers are neither tenurable nor expected to progress through the professorial ranks.
-A lecturer qualifies for faculty status with vote during any semester in which he or she (a) is on an appointment greater than half-time and (b) has been on such appointment for at least four semesters. [rev. 7-01]
+A lecturer qualifies for faculty status with vote during any semester in which he or she (a) is on an appointment greater than half-time and (b) has been on such appointment for at least four semesters.
+When a lecturer qualifies for faculty status they shall be reviewed at a minimum of every 5 years thereafter as determined by the unit's bylaws.
+The review committee defined by the unit's bylaws shall include tenure-track faculty within the unit. [rev. 7-01, 7-14]

 G-2.
 Visiting Faculty.
 A designation that, when used with a professorial title, customarily indicates that the appointee holds a regular teaching or research position at another institution.
 A visiting appointee who does not hold a professorial rank elsewhere may be designated as a lecturer.
 Appointees with visiting academic ranks (e.g., visiting associate professor, visiting professor) are considered temporary members of the university faculty.
 Those on full-time appointment have the privilege of voting in meetings of the university faculty and of the appropriate constituent faculties.